okfn/dashboard/README.rst

 Features
 ========

-* Member Map - map of members with links to pages on Google Map
+* Member Map - map of members with links to pages on OpenStreetMap

 Planned
 =======